 The legislation enacted in 2014 by the European Commission, which was introduced into Irish statute in June 2016, has altered the audit and professional services market for Public Interest Entities ("PIEs") within the European Union.
 This legislation has also widened the remit of the Irish Auditing and Accounting Supervisory Authority ("IAASA") to include direct responsibility for the inspection of the audits of PIEs in Ireland.
-During 2018, IAASA completed its first inspection of the Firm under the new regulatory regime and, during 2019, IAASA has commenced its inspection of the Firm as part of its annual inspection process.
 We greatly welcome the wider role that IAASA now plays in safeguarding Ireland's reputation for having a strong regulatory environment in which to do business and we look forward to continuing to engage with them in a positive and constructive manner in the years ahead.